How to Connect a WiFi Booster to a New Router

 - You are set to go

-How the Wi-Fi booster Extends Signal
+How the Wi-Fi Booster Extends Signal

 Once you connect the booster to your router, it will boost the wireless signal from the router and act like a WAP (wireless access point), and it will have its SSID or network name.

-These are the best and the easiest to configure as it takes just a few minutes.
+These are the best and the easiest to configure, as it takes just a few minutes.
 Most boosters are universal and sync with any brand of router.
 However, it is best to confirm before you purchase the booster.

 Find out Your Router’s Range

-Most routers often have a range of between 30.5 m (100feet) and 45.7m (150 feet).
+Most routers often range between 30.5 m (100 feet) and 45.7m (150 feet).
 Find this out from your router’s manual or packaging.

 However, you cannot move everything closer to the router or move some barriers like walls, which are permanent; you need a booster to boost the signal past the router’s maximum range